jdb/jdb.github.com/sources/concurrent.txt

 .. include:: concurrent/getpage.py
    :literal:

 This short article finishes here but poses as many questions as it
 answers:

-- Surprise handling is non existent in this script: manipulating deferreds explicitly, though more verbose, help creating clearer failure code path and help create more robust application and libraries.
+- Error handling is non existent in this script: manipulating deferreds explicitly, though more verbose, help creating clearer failure code path and help create more robust application and libraries.